 Raising respectful and non-sexist children is probably almost impossible in a society where sexism is so deeply-ingrained.
 But just because it may seem like an impossible feat, doesn't mean we shouldn't all try.
 At the very least, as parents, we should do our best to avoid doing the following:

 When They Disproportionally Comment On Appearances

 Parents often compliment their daughter's appearances without acknowledging other impressive aspects of their daughter's personality.
 It's totally fine to tell your daughter she is beautiful (it's even necessary), but parents should also be telling their daughters they are smart, hardworking, strong, intelligent, and other things in addition to their physical appearance.
 Commenting on looks alone makes girls believe their looks matter over everything else, not to mention fosters a negative relationship with their bodies.

-According to the National Association of Anorexia Nervosa and Associated Disorders and project Dying to be Barbie, "four out of five 10-year-olds say that they're afraid of being fat.
+National Association of Anorexia Nervosa and Associated Disorders and project Dying to be Barbie, "four out of five 10-year-olds say that they're afraid of being fat.
 42 percent of girls in first through third grade wish they were thinner.
 And, half of girls aged 9 or 10 claim that they feel better about themselves when they're dieting."
 Listen, I think my daughter is beautiful and I tell her that often enough, but I do my best to sprinkle in all sorts of complements about her as a person.

 When They Enroll Kids In Gender Traditional Activities

 When I signed up my daughter for jujitsu, my grandmother told me I shouldn't sign her up for such "dangerous" activities and, instead, enroll her into dancing or art.
 She said my daughter should do, "you know, activities for girls."
 I do not subscribe to the notion of "activities for girls," so I politely told my grandmother to mind her own business and that girls can do whatever they want to do.